 Russian Christmas and New Year

 Since 1992, Christmas has become a national holiday in Russia and it is celebrated according to the Julian calendar used by the church.
 The Russian New Year (31 December) is a very special holiday widely celebrated in Russia and all post-Soviet countries.
 Main dishes on the table include a variety of pork, roasted duck, meat, jelly (kholodets), stuffed cabbage, salad Olivier, many appetizers, and plenty of drinks (of course Vodka and Champagne).
 People watch festive programs on TV, and visit friends and family.

 They wish each other “S Novim Godom” (Happy New Year!) and “S Rozhdestvom” (Merry Christmas!)

 Sul Naal, a Korean New Year Holiday

 Sul Naal is what we think of as New Year’s Day in Korean cultures.
-The upcoming Sul Naal is going to fall on January 22, 2023, due to the lunar calendar.
 It is often celebrated by greeting ancestors through ancestral rites and bowing to elders.
 Families exchange words of blessing and wishes of good luck for the new year.
 Koreans enjoy the seasonal customs of New Year’s Day, such as eating exquisite traditional dishes, visiting ancestors’ graves, and playing seasonal folk games.